microsoft/AirSim/docs/manual_flight.md

 Please see [this guide](http://ardupilot.org/copter/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.html) for connecting Pixhawk to the RC transmitter.

 If you discover any issues during setup, please [let us know](https://github.com/Microsoft/AirSim/issues).
+Please include these [log files](logging.md) when you report an issue.